arnav-jain1/Fall_2024/EECS_678/1- Intro.md

 Depends on distance from CPU
 Movement can be implicit or explicit
 ![[Pasted image 20240905134342.png]]
+## IO Subsystem
+One purpose of OS is to hide pecularities of hardware devices for the user IO subsystem responsible for:
+	Memory management of IO:
+		Buffering
+		caching
+		spooling
+		drivers
+Protection:
+	Controlling access to processes/users
+	Distinguish what users can do what
+	user identities include (user ID, security ID), one per user Determines what user can access what files groupID allows a group of users to be defined and have their perms collectively managed Privilege escalation allows users to change IDs to have more access (or less)
+Security:
+	Defense of system against external and internal attacks DDOS, worms, viruses, etc

 # Summary
 OS is a layer between hardware and user